Skip to main content

 server 169.254.169.123 prefer iburst minpoll 4 maxpoll 4

-3. Restart the chronyd daemon to apply the changes.
+3. Restart the chronyd daemon to apply changes.

 sudo service chronyd restart

-4. Configure Chrony to start at boot with the following command.
+4. Enable chronyd to start at boot time.

 sudo chkconfig chronyd on